This post may contain affiliate links.

 But do you see how they are mounted?

 Looks like acrylic tape to me.
-Meaning these could easily be a DIY project if you have access to some branches and a way to saw them in half!
+This could easily be a DIY project if you have access to some branches and a way to saw them in half!

 I'm telling you, this acrylic tape is the best.
 In fact, I use it so frequently for so many different projects that I wrote a whole blog post about all the ways I've used acrylic tape in my RV!

-Foam Mounting Tape Used for Mounting Items to Porous Surfaces
+6. Foam Mounting Tape for Mounting Items to Porous Surfaces

 As much as I love acrylic mounting tape, I find that foam mounting tape like this sometimes works a little better for joining porous surfaces such as wood.
 The only catch is that it is more difficult to remove than the acrylic tape, and may leave behind residue or tear wallpaper.